Indeterminate system

-In mathematics, particularly in number theory, an indeterminate system has fewer equations than unknowns but an additional a set of constraints on the unknowns, such as restrictions that the values be integers.
+In mathematics, particularly in number theory, an indeterminate system has fewer equations than unknowns but an additional set of constraints on the unknowns, such as restrictions that the values be integers.
 In modern times indeterminate equations are often called Diophantine equations.

 Examples

 Linear indeterminate equations

 An example linear indeterminate equation arises from imagining two equally rich men, one with 5 rubies, 8 sapphires, 7 pearls and 90 gold coins; the other has 7, 9, 6 and 62 gold coins; find the prices (y, c, n) of the respective gems in gold coins.
 As they are equally rich: